epita/arch-creator/README.md

 Dependencies
 ============

-Having gcc-multilib, arch-install-scripts and squashfs-tools installed on the host, mktorrent is required to use the torrent generator.
+Having arch-install-scripts and squashfs-tools installed on the host. mktorrent is required to use the torrent generator.